 12 cosy cafes in Galway to check out

 When it’s cold and lashing rain, there’s nothing more comforting than nipping into a warm café and watching the world go by.
-With a mug of coffee or a pot of tae to hand and maybe a slice of cake, you could easily spend an afternoon chatting with a friend or getting stuck into a good book.We’re looking ahead to spring but in the meantime, weather the cold, rainy days by bringing a cosy coffee shop into your weekly routine!
+With a mug of coffee or a pot of tae to hand and maybe a slice of cake, you could easily spend an afternoon chatting with a friend or getting stuck into a good book.We’re looking ahead to summer but in the meantime, weather the cold, unpredictable, rainy days by bringing a cosy coffee shop into your weekly routine!

 The Merchant Café and Bar